royyandzakiy/gsm-send-recv-sms/README.md

-# GSM Send-Recieve SMS Messages
+# GSM Send-Recieve SMS Messages :mailbox_with_mail:

 This project can be used to send sms messages with the SIM800L V2 module (not the SIM800L V1, nor any other type of module guaranteed to succeed).